-Before we (I and Smit) went out, we had divided our work.
+Before we (I and Rahul) went out, we had divided our work.
 I was supposed to take care of navigation, to deal with people and to make notes.
-Smit handled photography.
+Rahul handled photography.
 We had also decided to photograph every place by 3 ways.

 a.
 Normal photos (Redmi 1S 8MP and Samsung Galaxy S4 13MP)

 c.
 Video (1080p)

 I post processed the photos using, Adobe Photoshop, Snapseed, VSCO, Pixlr, PicsArt and Facetune.

 All set.
 We were off!

 Refer this map to see location of all places.

 This lake is closest from where I live, Vaniyavad.
 So I chose it as a starting point.
 Two minute drive, assisted by Google Maps and we did NOT reach to the lake!

 Yes, that’s what happened.
 We were halted by a dead end.
 There was no way ahead of us. પ્રથમ ગ્રાસે મક્ષિકા!